huggingface/blog/bert-cpu-scaling-part-1.md

 Putting it differently, as instances operate in a truly parallel fashion, the time it takes to gather all the batch chunks from all the instances is driven by the longest time it takes for individual instance in the pool to get their chunk done.

-As you can see below on Figure 7., the actual latency gain when increasing the number of instances is really dependant of the problem size.
+As you can see below on Figure 7., the actual latency gain when increasing the number of instances is really dependent of the problem size.
 In all cases, we can find an optimal resource allocation (batch size & number of instances) to minimize our latency but, there is no specific pattern on the number of cores to involve in the computation.

 Also, it is important to notice the results might look totally different on another system _(i.e. Operating System, Kernel Version, Framework version, etc.)_